 Planning Point

-Say, you have a decision tree like this.
-Your planning point is the root node where you started your decision analysis about which path to choose "Go by Car" or "Go by Plane"
+Suppose you have a decision tree like this.
+The current planning point is the root node, where you started the analysis and compared "Go by Car" with "Go by Plane".

 Journey decision tree with the root node as the planning point, comparing Go by Car against Go by Plane.

-Now, say, you chose the option "Go by Car" and you encountered the event "Car break down".
+Now suppose you chose "Go by Car" and then encountered the event "Car breaks down".

 Flyover menu on a downstream Decision node with the flag button highlighted that shifts the planning point to that node.